 …regarding the Pope I hold that, if he would allow the Gospel, his superiority over the bishops which he has otherwise, is conceded to him by human right also by us, for the sake of peace and general unity of those Christians who are also under him, and may be under him hereafter.

 Thus, the form and method of church bureaucracy was largely a matter of “indifference” or adiaphora.
 These are simply judgements of prudence, pragmatics and good sense, and the spiritual kingdom or the Church is not constituted by such forms.
-For example, the return of the control of churches back to civil rulers is theologically and historically unremarkable, as they are simply returning to the state of the Church before the Investitures Controversies of the 11th and 12th century when the Pope started to assert his right to confirm and appoint bishops in the Church and to bring the ecclesiastical courts under his authority.
+For example, the return of the control of churches back to civil rulers is theologically and historically unremarkable, as they are simply returning to the state of the Church before the recent Pope’s assertion of his right to confirm and appoint bishops in the Church and to bring the ecclesiastical courts under his authority.
 Before that, civil rulers simply appointed the clergy and nobody really cared what Rome thought about it, kings even had the title “Vicars of Christ” and were anointed with sacred oil at their coronation!
-Ecclesiastical courts’ powers and jurisdiction were subject to the civil courts of kings, and it was only much later on when the Pope started to “centralise” the church bureaucracy of the Western Church in Rome (with many a conflicts and struggles with the civil rulers and local clergy who resisted this move) that ecclesiastical jurisdictions became more and more independent of the civil rulers, and become more and more subject to that of the Pope.
-During the Reformation, many Protestant rulers explicitly appealed to the example of the Eastern Orthodox where the Emperor called church councils and was the effective governor of the church.
+Ecclesiastical courts’ powers and jurisdiction were subject to the civil courts of kings, and it was only much later on when the Pope started to “centralise” the church bureaucracy of the Western Church in Rome (with many a conflicts and struggles with the civil rulers and local clergy who resisted these changes) that ecclesiastical jurisdictions became more and more independent of the civil rulers, and become more and more subject to that of the Pope.
+During the Reformation, many Protestant rulers explicitly appealed to the example of the Eastern Orthodox where the Emperor called church councils and was the effective governor of the church as well as their ancient prerogatives and rights.
 In this sense, the Reformation was simply a very old ping-pong power struggle between the King and Pope and is theologically unremarkable in that aspect.
 Simply because churches were returned back to the localised jurisdiction of civil rulers does not constitute the “break up” of the Church, as if the Church’s unity was constituted by uniformity of canon polity or legislation rather than a unity of faith, hope and love, etc.

 Of course one can argue that many abuses in the Church were corrected during the Reformation, e.g. abuses of indulgences, ignorant clergy, inaccessibility to the Bible, services conducted in tongues unknown to the people, abuses of power and laxity in discipline, etc. But such corrections have always been going on throughout the history of the Church and in this regard, the Reformation was again simply unremarkable (think of the reforms by St Francis in response to the laxity and corruption of the Church, or the Eastern Orthodox’s translation of the liturgy into the vernacular in Eastern Europe wherever their missionaries went, etc).
 As long as the Church remains in this world, it will sin, even on a broad scale, which will provoke a reaction for renewal, etc. In this regard, the Reformation is simply part of the continual renewal and sanctification of the church which has been and will always continue to occur in the church as long as she continues to live in this world, fall into sin, and require to repent and turn back to God.
 Think today of the prosperity Gospel which ties God’s grace and blessing in accordance to how much you give in financial terms, how’s that difference from Tetzel’s “as soon as the money in the coffer rings, a soul from purgatory hell springs”?
 In this sense, the Reformation’s critique of these particular abuses is as unremarkable as many orthodox Christians contemporary critique of the prosperity Gospel and is simply part of the ongoing renewal process which the Church necessary goes through in its journey in this world.